herman-ai/mathdial/README.md

 cd SFT_Finetuning
 python SFT_Finetuning.py
 ```
 This will fine-tune the Qwen/Qwen2.5-1.5B-Instruct model on the MathDial dataset.
+The model is available at [Huggingface eth-nlped/MathDial-SFT-Qwen2.5-1.5B-Instruct](https://huggingface.co/eth-nlped/MathDial-SFT-Qwen2.5-1.5B-Instruct).

 # Citation
 Please cite the following: